sayedihashimi/template-sample/README.md

 Add an issue here, or reach out to [@SayedIHashimi](https://twitter.com/sayedihashimi) on twitter with any questions.

+To discover templates that have already been created go to https://dotnetnew.azurewebsites.net/.

 ## Getting started creating templates

 To get started creating templates, take a look at the following resources.